TaylorHe/taylorhe.github.io/_posts/2021-10-05-make-it-faster.markdown

 Fibers also can be run and scheduled across multiple threads, known as an M:N threading model.
 The downside is that because fibers are user-scheduled, it increases complexity and potentially suboptimal scheduling with a poor implementation.

 ## Coroutines
+Fibers are great, but effectively what we try to achieve from it is some asynchronous model of suspending and resuming execution.
-Coroutines are just functions that can be suspended and resumed.
+C++20 introduces coroutines into the standard library which does the same thing, natively.
+Simply, coroutines are just functions that can be suspended and resumed.
 If you've ever created a python generator, it's like that.
+My guess is that coroutines, when released, will probably replace most fiber usage.

 On a conceptual level, coroutines separate the idea of execution and state; they can suspend execution while maintaining state.
 Coroutines can have multiple execution states, but does not own any thread of exection.